 +Closed group courses: 2 persons with one kite and instructor.
 This is normally the best way to learn, as you also learn from your partner mistakes and normally is a very relaxed way to learn.

 +Semi-private courses: This means 2 persons with 2 kites and one instructor.
 We recommend this courses to people who already had some experience as it could be a bit tricky for the first hours, but if you have good skills is also a great option.

 +Private courses: 1 person with one instructor.
 Definitely, the best course as everything will adapt to you and your learning speed.

 Try to book with a kiteschool that works with top brands and also that keeps it updated!
 Using the right kite will help a lot in your improvement.
 There are kites which are more technical than other and with better specific capabilities that will help you to progress faster.

-In Kite Fun Tarifa we work with North Kiteboarding, one of the mayor brands on the market.
+In Kite Fun Tarifa we work with Duotone Kiteboarding, one of the mayor brands on the market.
 For our courses, we use North Neo, which is the best kite out there to learn with.
 Predictive handling, nice power deliver, super easy relaunch and lots of power at your disposal.

 How long will it take?:

 Most schools works on a 3 days schedule.
 After this 3 days the idea is that you are able to stand up and ride but... is not always like that.
 Your progression will come determined by your skills and also for the conditions.
 Experience tell us that normally in 12h (3 days course) you will be able to stand up and make few meters, in 16h normally people ride in one direction and 20h people normally kitesurf in both ways.